 2020 Chevrolet Corvette (C8) spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo

 Production will take place at the Corvette’s home in Bowling Green, Kentucky.
-GM has spent over $700 million in upgrades to the plant in preparation for the new car.
+GM has spent over $700 million in upgrades to the plant in preparation for the new car and closed public tours until January 2019.
+We can't have any members of the public getting an early look after all.

-Unfortunately, the news means the C7 will likely be the last Corvette with a front-mounted engine.
-GM may have just introduced the 2019 ZR1 to send it off with a bang.
+Unfortunately, the news of the mid-engine Corvette means the C7 will likely be the nameplate's last with a front-mounted engine.
+GM may have introduced the 2019 ZR1 to send it off with a bang.

 Stay tuned for updates as development continues.